Achifaifa/IndexError/readme.md

  `python-2.7.10` Contains Python's modified source code (Plus i386 x86 binaries for linux)
  `slides` contains a ipython notebook with the presentation of the project
+ `indexerror.patch` applies all the changes to the python 2.7.10 source from python.org

 ###Compiling